smaraghi/newsflash-frontend/README.md

 #### What is the Tech Stack?

-This source code is broken up into two parts.
-The backend is built as a Rails API and the frontend is built using the React/Redux libraries.
+This source code is broken up into two repositories.
+The backend is built as a Rails API and the frontend is built using the React library and the Context API for state management.

 #### How to Run NewsFlash?